 2) What is the relationship between galaxies and the title of this post (cluster analysis / customer segmentation)?

 Galaxies are clusters of stars, gas, dust, planets and interstellar clouds.
 Usually, galaxies are spiral or elliptical in shape (shown in the picture from Wikipedia).
-The galaxies are separated from neighboring galaxies in three-dimensional space.
-Enormous black holes are often at the center of most galaxies.
+The galaxies are separated from neighbouring galaxies in three-dimensional space.
+Enormous black holes are often at the centre of most galaxies.
 These black holes are the binding force providing distinct shapes to the galaxies.

 As we will discuss cluster analysis in the next section, you will find striking similarities between galaxies and cluster analysis.
 As the galaxies are formed in three-dimensional space, cluster analysis is a multivariate analysis performed in n-dimensional space.

-Note – keep the concept of black holes at the center of the galaxies in mind.
+Note – keep the concept of black holes at the centre of the galaxies in mind.
 We will use a similar concept of centroid for cluster analysis really soon.

 You are head of customer insights and marketing at a telecom company, ConnectFast Inc. You realize that not every customer is similar and you need to have different strategies to attract different customers.
 You appreciate the power of customer segmentation to deliver superior results with optimized cost.
 You are also aware of unsupervised learning techniques such as cluster analysis to create customer segments.
 To brush up your skills with cluster analysis, you have selected a sample of eight customers with their average call duration (both locally and internationally).
 The following is the data: